CoCoFL: Communication- and Computation-Aware Federated Learning via Partial NN Freezing and Quantization: Partial Freezing and Quantization

-Quantization of operators in \acp{NN} usually used for inference.
-In contrast, we apply it for training and quantize only parts of the \ac{NN} that are frozen and do not require gradients w.r.t.\ parameters.
-Type~(c) blocks that only require the forward pass can be fully quantized.
-Also, similar to techniques targeting inference, we fuse the convolution operation with the following \ac{BN} operation. \Iac{BN} layer normalizes each channel to zero mean and unit variance followed by a trainable scale~$\gamma_i$ and bias~$\beta_i$.
-The statistics of frozen blocks that do not require intermediate gradients stay constant over time.
-Hence, we can express the \ac{BN} operation as a linear operator with~$y_i$ being the channel-wise output of the \ac{BN} operation, $x_i$ the \ac{CL}'s output, and~$\epsilon$ a small number for stability:
+\textbf{Fusion:} If \ac{BN} is used for normalization, we fuse the convolution operation with the following \ac{BN} operation~\citep{ioffe2015batch, jacob2017quantization} in frozen layers (we study the application of other normalization techniques in \cref{sec:experiments}). \Iac{BN} layer normalizes each channel to zero mean and unit variance followed by a trainable scale~$\gamma_i$ and bias~$\beta_i$.
+The statistics of frozen blocks that do not require intermediate gradients (type (a)) stay constant over time.
+Hence, we can express the \ac{BN} operation as a linear operator with~$y_{i_{\text{BN}}}$ being the channel-wise output of the \ac{BN} operation, $y_{i_{\text{CL}}}$ the \ac{CL}'s output, and~$\epsilon$ a small number for stability